flo7up/flo7up/README.md

 Currently I am currently working on an object detection model using Keras that runs on Apache Spark

-You can reach me on [LinkedIn](https://www.linkedin.com/in/dr-florian-m%C3%BCller-muc/)
+If you have questions or want to discuss possible collaborations, you can reach me on [LinkedIn](https://www.linkedin.com/in/dr-florian-m%C3%BCller-muc/)